alecheckert/ppef/README.md

-# ppef: Partitioned Elias-Fano encoding in C++
+# ppef: Partitioned Elias-Fano encoding

-Compact C++/Python implementation of the partitioned Elias-Fano (PEF) encoding from Ottoviano & Venturini (https://doi.org/10.1145/2600428.2609615).
+Compact C++ implementation of the partitioned Elias-Fano (PEF) encoding from Ottoviano & Venturini (https://doi.org/10.1145/2600428.2609615):

-Some notes on this implementation
+Notes:
+ - Python bindings
+ - Pickleable
  - No external C/C++ dependencies
- - Pickleable
  - Set-like operations - like intersections, unions, etc. - can be performed on the compressed representation (without decompression).
-Still working on these algorithms.
+Still working on these algorithms; stay tuned.

 ## Python example